The Marge-ian Chronicles: Plot

+Production

+Comedian Tom Scharpling from The Best Show with Tom Scharpling and partner Jon Wurster were cast as the scientists in charge of the expedition to Mars.
+The previous year, Scharpling made a pitch to replace Harry Shearer when it was reported that he would not be returning for this season.
+Shearer later returned after signing a new deal.

+Cultural references

+The Exploration Inc. company is a parody of the Mars One organization that was attempting a mission to Mars paid by sponsors.
+Homer mentions the time he went to space as shown in the fifth season episode "Deep Space Homer."

 Reception

 "The Marge-ian Chronicles" scored a 1.3 rating and was watched by 3.07 million viewers, making it Fox's highest rated show of the night.

 Dennis Perkins of The A.V.
 Club gave the episode a B− stating, "'The Marge-ian Chronicles' references one of the craziest, while appearing prepared to go that one crazier.
 As it turns out, the episode’s promise of Marge and Lisa being shot into space (Mars, as it happens) is something of a bait-and-switch, a fact that leaves it in the mushy middle.
 Not daring enough to go for broke (and not hilarious enough to pull that off), it, instead, settles for a human story with a couple of lousy lessons...'The Marge-ian Chronicles' dances around the possibility of tossing Marge and Lisa up into space too, then backs away, then seems prepared to go for it, before the anticlimactic rug-pulling that the corporate-funded private space exploration concern Exploration Incorporated never had the knowhow to send people to Mars in the first place."

+Tony Sokol of Den of Geek gave the episode 4 out of 5 stars.
+He stated that the episode was funny, and highlighted the Exploration Inc. scientists.